 Hip mobility is crucial to the fitness athlete wanting to perform optimally.
 When working on mobility, we want long-standing improvements in mobility that also translates to improved performance.
 And that’s exactly what you’ll get with these eight hip mobility drills.

 If you want a done-for-you hip mobility program, check out our HIP MOBILITY OVERHAUL.
-This is a four day per week program designed to unlock your hips in just ten minutes per workout.
+This is a four-day per week program designed to unlock your hips in just ten minutes per workout.
 Thousands of athletes have unlocked their mobility and performance following this program!

 Perhaps my favorite hip mobility drill of all time is 90/90 breathing as it teaches athletes to slightly posteriorly tilt the pelvis, which will allow for more hip mobility into flexion.
 This exercise also serves as a great step towards teaching proper bracing for heavier loads during squats, deadlifts, etc. I often find this exercise does a great job helping athletes rapidly improve their squat depth.

 9090 Hip PAILS & RAILS

 This drill has recently become a game-changer for many of the athletes I work with.
 Athletes have often only seen short term range of motion changes with the hip mobility drills they performed until they added these PAILS & RAILS.

 When it comes to improving squat-specific hip mobility, there is NOTHING better than eccentric isometric goblet squats.
 By performing a slow negative (eccentric) and then pausing in the bottom (isometric), you get your nervous system owning proper positioning.
 By performing these with a goblet squat, you have the added assistance of the anterior weight, which often helps athletes squat a bit lower.
 Combine these two strategies, and you will unlock some serious hip mobility and better understand your optimal squat position.